Does creatine increase testosterone? The science on muscle fuel and male hormones

 Male Hypogonadism (Low T)

 Men with clinically low testosterone often turn to supplements hoping for a natural fix.
-Diagnostic thresholds indicate that symptomatic men with total testosterone below 350 ng/dL are potentially hypogonadal.[5]
-While creatine is safe for men with low T, it is not a treatment for the condition.
-It will help maintain strength and muscle mass, which can be difficult to hold onto with low hormones, but it will not restore gonadal function.
+According to the American Urological Association (AUA) guideline, testosterone deficiency is diagnosed when men have compatible symptoms and a total testosterone below about 300 ng/dL on at least two separate morning tests.[5]
+While creatine is generally safe for men with low T, it is not a treatment for the condition.
+It may help maintain strength and muscle mass, which can be difficult to hold onto with low hormones, but it will not restore gonadal function.

 Androgenic Alopecia (Hair Loss)